 What’s it really like to cruise the Panama Canal?

-On the morning that Silver Cloud waits for her turn to enter the Miraflores Locks, Alan and I look out the balcony window to discover that we are surrounded by at least 50 ships.
+On the morning that Silver Cloud (renovated as a Silversea expedition ship in 2017) waits for her turn to enter the Miraflores Locks, Alan and I look out the balcony window to discover that we are surrounded by at least 50 ships.

 It’s like a giant parking lot at sea.
 Motors idle as captains wait for the pilot boat to lead their vessel through the locks of the Panama Canal.